ROYAL AIR FORCE LAKENHEATH, England --

 · Never let fireworks off in areas where there is danger to people or property.

-· Billy's Big Advice: Go to an organised display.
+· Billy's advice: Go to an organised display.
 Fireworks are expensive to buy and these displays can be spectacular for a reasonable admission fee.
 Safety is also strictly maintained.
-Norwich, Bury St Edmunds and Cambridge all have large displays, but nearby towns and villages will also have events, advertised locally.